 GlobalReserve, single: total=512.00MiB, used=0.00B

-Numbers are quite similar (except for metadata), so no action is needed.
-Sometimes they're different, and you can face a strange situation: you see a lot of free space, but you can't write anymore as disk seems to be full.
+The numbers are quite similar (except for metadata), so no action is needed.
+Sometimes they're different, and you might encounter a strange situation: you see a lot of free space, but you can't write anymore as the disk appears to be full.

-This can happen when total (allocated) reaches the space of the disk, but used is lower.
-So you have space, but you can't use it.
-A balance will fix it.
+This can happen when the total (allocated) reaches the disk's space, but the used amount is lower.
+You have space, but you can't use it.
+A balance will fix this issue.

 Perform some manual operations

-Ok, professional file systems should be able to auto heal and auto cleanup.
-ZFS, for example, autoscrubs data from time to time.
-BTRFS still lacks some of those automatic operations, so it's suggested to perform some maintenance.
+Ideally, professional file systems should auto-heal and auto-clean.
+For example, ZFS autoscrubs data periodically.
+BTRFS still lacks some of these automatic operations, so it's recommended to perform some maintenance.
 I run them via cron.

 /bin/btrfs fi ba start -dusage=50 -dlimit=2 -musage=50 -mlimit=4 mountpoint

-This operation will check and rebalance only a subset of blocks, meeting specific conditions.
-This will assure that the operation will be only a few minutes long.
-Scheduling it every day means, in time, having a clean situation
+This operation checks and rebalances only a subset of blocks that meet specific conditions.
+This ensures that the operation only lasts a few minutes.
+Scheduling it daily will, over time, result in a clean situation.

 /bin/btrfs scrub start -B -d -c 2 -n 4 mountpoint

-It performs a scrub, so checks blocks and detects (and, if possible, corrects) errors.
-It's a longer operation, so I don't perform it every day.
+This command performs a scrub, checking blocks and detecting (and, if possible, correcting) errors.
+It's a longer operation, so I don't perform it daily.

-I'm also using btrfs for my desktop PC, in order to have snapshots and consistent backups.
+I also use BTRFS for my Linux desktop PCs to have snapshots and consistent backups.